Resume

 TECHNICAL SKILLS

-• HPC/Cloud Computing: Linux, GCP, AWS, HDFS
+• HPC & Cloud: Linux, GCP, AWS, HDFS

 EXPERIENCE

-Associate Consultant (Jul.
+Associate Consultant, Biomedical Data Science (Jul.
 2025 – Present)

 ZS Associates (Boston, MA)

-Senior Bioinformatics Scientist (Jan.
+Senior Scientist, Bioinformatics (Jan.
 2022 – Oct.
 2024)

 Parexel International (Remote)